dhavalbhinde/bhinde_dhaval_spring2017/finals/Readme.md

 - Find the number of incidents reported each month by Borough for year 2015, 2016 and 2017 and plot their distribution

 Segregating the data by 5 Boroughs in NY - BRONX, BROOKLYN, MANHATTAN, QUEENS, STATEN ISLAND by month-year.
-1.Read data from all 3 CSV's - 311_2015.csv, 311_2016.csv, 311_2017.csv and extract Borough and Created Date
+1. Read data from all 3 CSV's - 311_2015.csv, 311_2016.csv, 311_2017.csv and extract Borough and Created Date
-2.Transform JSON Date to datetime and extract month and year information 3.Group the data by Borough, Month and Year and get the count of the incidents reported 4.Plot the information of all 3 years for each month using Plotly.
+2. Transform JSON Date to datetime and extract month and year information
+3. Group the data by Borough, Month and Year and get the count of the incidents reported
+4. Plot the information of all 3 years for each month using Plotly.

 ![A1G1_1](https://github.com/dhavalbhinde/bhinde_dhaval_spring2017/blob/master/finals/images/Analysis1_Graph1.png)

 - Find the Top 10 Complaint Types and plot their distribution by Borough for years 2015, 2016 and 2017

 Digging deeper to analyse the Boroughs, first we segregate the data by Borough, Complain_Type and Year.
-1.Filter the data by the Top 10 Complaint_Types:
+1. Filter the data by the Top 10 Complaint_Types:
  'HEAT/HOT WATER', 'Noise - Residential', 'UNSANITARY CONDITION','Blocked Driveway','Street Light Condition','Illegal Parking', 'Water   System','Street Condition','Sanitation Condition'
-2.Count the total no.of incidents reported by Borough, Complaint_Type, Year 3.Count the no.of incidents reported for our Top 10 issues by Borough, Complaint_Type, Year 4.Find the difference between count of Total Issues and Top 10 Issues to get the count of Other Issues 5.Transform this data into Percentage and plot the % contribution of each complaint type by Year for each of the 5 Boroughs.
+2. Count the total no.of incidents reported by Borough, Complaint_Type, Year
+3. Count the no.of incidents reported for our Top 10 issues by Borough, Complaint_Type, Year
+4. Find the difference between count of Total Issues and Top 10 Issues to get the count of Other Issues
+5. Transform this data into Percentage and plot the % contribution of each complaint type by Year for each of the 5 Boroughs.

 ![A1G2_1](https://github.com/dhavalbhinde/bhinde_dhaval_spring2017/blob/master/finals/images/Analysis1_Graph2.png)